MicrosoftDocs/msteams-docs/msteams-platform/resources/messaging-extension-v3/create-extensions.md

 ### Request to install your conversational bot

 If your app contains a conversation bot, ensure it's installed in the conversation before loading your task module.
-It's useful when you need to get additional context for your task module.
+This can be useful in situations where you need to get additional context for your task module.
 For example, you may need to fetch the roster to populate a people picker control, or the list of channels in a team.

 To facilitate this flow, when your messaging extension first receives the `composeExtension/fetchTask` invoke check to see if your bot is installed in the current context.
-You can get it,  by attempting the get roster call.
+You can get this, by attempting the get roster call.
 For example, if your bot isn't installed, you return an Adaptive Card with an action that requests the user to install your bot.
 The user needs to have permission to install apps in that location.
 If they can’t install, the message prompts to contact the administrator.

 Here's an example of the response: